10 Best Cafès With Rice Terrace Views in Ubud: My Secret Spots for 2026

-Last Updated on October 14, 2025
+Last Updated on April 8, 2026

-Looking for the best cafés in Ubud with a view?
+Looking for the best cafes in Ubud with a view?
 You’re in for a treat!

 This article may contain affiliate links.
 This means that if you purchase through one of the links, I may be paid a small commission at no extra cost to you.
 Thank you for supporting the blog and allowing me to keep sharing meaningful travel experiences with you.